Roshangautam2052/Rest-API-for-Employee-Directory/README.md

-# Create REST API with Spring Boot-for-Employee-Directory
+# REST API with Spring Boot-for-Employee-Directory
-Demo application to create RestAPI using **Spring Boot** where Client consumes endpoints to perform CRUD operations on a database.
+Demo application to create RestAPI using **Spring Boot** where Client consumes endpoints to perform CRUD operations on Employee database.
 ## Rest client are able to:
 * Get a list of employees
 * Add a new employee